LaGemYo/EwwProject/eww-project/README.md

 Thanks to this app, you can meet the Ewws and take care of them.

-## Why did I decide to make this project?
+## Why did I decide to do this project?
-Why did I decide to make a virtual pet?
+Why did I decide to do a virtual pet?

-When I knew that I had to choose a project, the first thing that I thought was that it should be something original interesting for me.
-At first I thought of something related to children or education, but I didn't know exactly what. <br/>
+When I knew that I had to choose a project, the first thing that I thought was that it should be something original and interesting for me.
+At first I thought about doing something related to children or education, but I didn't know exactly what. <br/>
 One day, the idea of a virtual pet came into my head and I began to imagine how could it work, what its name might be, what it would look like...
 And the more I thought about it, the more I liked it. <br/>
 Maybe it's not the most educative thing that I could do, but it's still original and besides I've enjoyed a lot developing this friendly pet and its "home".